ThundeRayn/ThundeRayn/README.md

-# 👋 Hi, I'm Shirong Tang
+# 👋 Hi, I'm Shirong

 > “Code is not just what it does, but how it makes people feel.”